andrewoplas/easy-picsy/docs/payments/qr-ph-api.md

 QR Ph is the Philippine's QR code standard supervised by the BSP and aims to provide a quick and secure way to accept payments from multiple banks and e-wallets, all using one QR Ph code.

-To learn more about QR Ph and its features, you may refer to our <Anchor label="QR Ph guide" target="_blank" href="https://developers.paymongo.com/v2_sample_guides_section_template/update/docs/qr-ph#/">QR Ph guide</Anchor>.
+To learn more about QR Ph and its features, you may refer to our [QR Ph guide](https://developers.paymongo.com/v2_sample_guides_section_template/update/docs/qr-ph#/).
 For this guide, we will be diving into the API integration implementation.

 # Setup & Prerequisites